 Who’s with us?
 You make a veggie burger because you want an actual veggie burger, not a plant-based burger that tastes exactly like meat.
 This recipe celebrates beans and veggies and doesn’t disappoint when it comes to flavor and texture.
 Thanks to great minds like J. Kenji Lopez-Alt, Joe Yonan, and Melissa Clark, we’ve figured out how to make patties with the perfect mush-free texture and complex flavor.
 The secret?
-Cook beans from scratch and stop cooking them when they’re just al dente.
-These patties are not vegan, but we provide vegan-friendly options below.
-Fire up the grill or cook ‘em indoors on a skillet.
-Either way, you’ll up your veggie burger game, won’t miss the meat, and will have these on rotation all grilling season long.
+Cook beans from scratch until they’re just al dente.

 Veggie burger essentials

-- Al dente beans: Choose beans that have a firm texture and cook them from scratch until they’re just al dente to solve the problem of a mushy texture.
-Try Negro, Bayo, or Ayocote Morado.
+- Al dente beans: Choose beans that have a firm texture and cook them from scratch until they’re just al dente to solve the problem of a mushy texture that you can get from canned.
+Try Negro, Bayo, Ojo de Cabra, or Ayocote Morado.

 - Sauteed veggies: Sauté the veggies beforehand to remove moisture and add depth of flavor.